 7. Avoid Breathing on the Lenses!

 One of the most common causes of foggy snowboard goggles is breath vapors.
-When you exhale, your warm breath meets the cold lenses of your goggles, causing condensation to form.
+When you exhale, your warm breath meets the cold lenses of your goggles, causing condensation.

 To avoid this, never breathe on the lenses.
 Especially, if you’re trying to clean them!

 You should also try to keep your head up when riding and avoid your coat being positioned over your mouth.
-This will prevent your breath from bouncing up and hitting the lenses.
+This prevents your breath from bouncing up and hitting the lenses.

 Having a second pair of goggles handy is always a good idea.
 You never know when your first pair might fog up (or break).

-Of course, you need to ensure you have a comfortable way of carrying both pairs of goggles.
-Otherwise they’ll both break when you fall.
-We all fall!
+Of course, also ensure you have a comfortable way of carrying both pairs of goggles.
+Otherwise they’ll both break when you fall (it’s inevitable).
 Consider leaving the spare pair in the car or ride with a well-fitted backpack.

-Another way to keep your goggles from fogging up is to prevent them from getting too hot.
-Don’t leave them in the sun or your hot car!
+Another way to keep your goggles from fogging up is to avoid getting them too hot.
+Don’t leave them in the sun or a hot car!

 Goggle lenses will nearly always fog up when they start to heat up.
-This is because the water in the frame and padding will evaporate and settle on the lens.
+This is due to water in the frame and padding evaporating, settling on the lens.

-If you’re traveling in cold weather, pack them in an insulated case or bag to prevent moisture in the air from coming into contact with the lenses.
-Goggles that are exposed to extreme temperatures are more likely to fog up.
+If you’re traveling in cold weather, pack them in an insulated case or bag to prevent moisture in the air from hitting the lenses.
+Goggles that are exposed to extreme temperatures are far more likely to fog up.

 Wear a well-ventilated helmet with a face mask.
-This will help to keep your head cool and dry, stopping your goggles from fogging up.
+This helps to keep your head cool and dry, stopping your goggles from fogging up.

-If you don’t have a helmet with vents, try wearing a headband or bandana under your goggles to absorb sweat and keep the heat from escaping.
+If you don’t have a helmet with vents, try wearing a headband or bandana to absorb sweat and keep the heat from escaping.

 Whatever you choose, make sure it covers your entire face and leaves no gaps around the edges of your goggles.
-Cold air will seep in and fog up your lenses if there’s even a small opening.
+Cold air will seep in and fog up your lenses, even if there’s only a small opening.